 It is your responsibility to make sure that rent and any other tenancy charges are paid up to the last day of your tenancy.

-You must return the keys before the tenancy end date but no later than midday on the Monday following the Sunday ending date.
+You must return the keys before the tenancy end date.
 No matter the date agreed, the tenancy will remain open and you will be charged until you return the keys.

 If you register for MyAccount, you can check your rent account online.

 You can also call Landlord Services to check your rent liability.